snowplow-archive/snowplow.github.com/product/get-started.md

 # Get started with Snowplow today

-Three Snowplow products to chose from:
+Three Snowplow products to choose from:

 1. [The Managed Service Batch](#batch)
 2. [The Managed Service Real Time](#real-time)